-A non-profit organisation with a global footprint, Nuffield International encompasses our member countries of Australia, Canada, France, Ireland, Netherlands, New Zealand, United Kingdom, and Zimbabwe.
+A non-profit organisation with a global footprint, Nuffield International encompasses our member countries of Australia, Brazil, Canada, France, Ireland, Netherlands, New Zealand, United Kingdom, and Zimbabwe.
 In addition, Nuffield International leads efforts to support the engagement of the program into new countries.
-Currently, Nuffield International is administering the development of the scholarship program in Brazil, Chile, South Africa and the United States of America - with a view to continually expand this unique opportunity to other agriculturists from all over the world.
+Currently, Nuffield International is administering the development of the scholarship program in Chile, Germany, Japan, South Africa and the United States of America - with a view to continually expand this unique opportunity to other agriculturists from all over the world.

 Nuffield International is a new ‘stand alone’ organisation with its own legal entity and CEO.
 Jodie Redcliffe is the CEO of Nuffield International, with Andrew Fowler as the Chairman and Mike Vacher as the Company Secretary and Financial Director.

-This is made up of a Chairman (3 yrs Post) and the country Chairman of all the member countries.
+This is made up of a Chairman (3 yrs Post) and the country Chairmen of all the member countries.
 Historically this group met at the triennial conference and sometimes in between to discuss matters of importance to Nuffield as a whole that were common across all countries.
 More recently the board, together with each countries Chairman, meet each year at the Contemporary Scholar’s Conference (CSC) wherever that is being held.
 Several sessions are set aside for the board to meet to discuss and decide policy.

 - Nurture the Nuffield Farming Scholars heritage and build on its legacy